zyebytevt/bindbc-sdl/README.md

 }
 ```
 > [!NOTE]\
-> This example code does **NOT** support unittests, and doesn't run any module constructors/destructors.
-Look at how DRuntime implements these features if you need them in your project.
+> This example code does **NOT** support unittests, doesn't run any module constructors/destructors, and does not support `--DRT` command-line parameters.
+Look at how DRuntime implements these features if you need them (or any other DRuntime features) in your project.